 While this idea may seem far-fetched, it is a reality for several companies that use best-in-class smart building solutions, like ENTOUCH.one and ENTOUCH.360, with other existing facilities management systems.
 Analytics can utilize data within computerized maintenance management systems (CMMS) and utility bill management solutions to increase accuracy, reporting, and completion of maintenance needs.
 However, what sets the types of maintenance apart from one another?

 Is All Deferred Maintenance Bad?

 Take a moment to think about a type of maintenance.
 Most commonly affected by time, deferred maintenance.
 Deferred maintenance refers to postponing known maintenance issues.
 However, the defining factor in making efficient use of it is delaying it for a valid reason.
 For example, if an emergency arises, postponing scheduled and preventative maintenance may not be a big deal.
 However, delaying maintenance merely to avoid its costs will negatively affect your facility and brand image.

 Using a CMMS to Better Understand Maintenance

-Understanding facilities assets and maintenance mean understanding their status and performance.
-In managing maintenance, it is essential to utilize a CMMS to track work order creation, submission, scheduling and completed repairs.
-As the system considers data, the CMMS can enhance the maintenance schedule, prioritizing items that addressing, ensuring items that are preventative, such as replacing filters at predetermined intervals on the HVAC system, are completed as expected, and all problems that arise without notice, otherwise known as reactive maintenance are addressed.
+Understanding facilities’ assets and maintenance mean understanding their status and performance.
+In managing maintenance, it is essential to utilize a CMMS to track work order creation, submission, scheduling, and completed repairs.
+As the system considers data, the CMMS can enhance the maintenance schedule, prioritizing items that address, ensuring things that are preventative, such as replacing filters at predetermined intervals on the HVAC system, are completed as expected.
+All problems that arise without notice, otherwise known as reactive maintenance, are addressed.

 Know the Difference Between the Types of Maintenance to Drive Savings